oddlama/fora-docs/README.md

 pip install fora
 ```

-With Fora, you create deploys, which are scripts that define in which state the remote host should be.
-These so-called operations are just functions that you call in a python script:
+Afterwards, you can use it to write scripts that can run operation or commands on a remote host.

 {% code title="deploy.py" %}
 ```python